feathersjs/feathers/docs/guides/basics/hooks.md

+---
+outline: deep
+---

 # Hooks

 As we have seen in the [services chapter](./services.md), Feathers services are a great way to implement data storage and modification.
 Technically, we could implement our entire app with services but very often we need similar functionality across multiple services.
 For example, we might want to check for all services if a user is allowed to even use it or add the current date to all data that we are saving.
 With just using services we would have to implement this again every time.

 This is where Feathers hooks come in.
 Hooks are pluggable middleware functions that can be registered __before__, __after__ or on __errors__ of a service method.
 You can register a single hook function or create a chain of them to create complex work-flows.
 In this chapter we will learn more about hooks and create workflows to process new chat messages.

 Just like services themselves, hooks are *transport independent*.
 They are usually also service agnostic, meaning they can be used with ​*any*​ service.
 This pattern keeps your application logic flexible, composable, and much easier to trace through and debug.

 > __Note:__ A full overview of the hook API can be found in the [hooks API documentation](../../api/hooks.md).

 Hooks are commonly used to handle things like validation, authorization, logging, populating related entities, sending notifications and more.

 > __Pro tip:__ For the general design pattern behind hooks see [this blog post](https://blog.feathersjs.com/design-patterns-for-modern-web-apis-1f046635215).
 A more Feathers specific overview can be found [here](https://blog.feathersjs.com/api-service-composition-with-hooks-47af13aa6c01).